TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 * `All open issues in t3docs <https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+archived%3Afalse+org%3At3docs>`__

-GitHub Pull Requests
+Pull Requests
 ====================

 Anyone is welcome to review open pull requests!

 In **TYPO3-Documentation**: